CoinFabrik/scout/docs/docs/detectors/26-avoid-unsafe-block.md

 ### What it does

-It tells not to use `Unsafe rust`.
+It tells not to use `Unsafe Rust`.

 ### Why is this bad?